 Joshua Weitz is a first year graduate student in international relations.
 His research concerns the political economy of corporate governance, inequality, the politics of ideas, economic development, democracy, interest groups, propaganda, and business organization and the state.
 Prior to coming to Brown he worked as a research associate at the Academic-Industry Research Network.
 He holds a BA in sociology from the City University of New York, School of Professional Studies where he graduated magna cum laude.

 K.R.
-White is a third year graduate student in American Politics.
+White is a second year graduate student in American Politics.
 His research interests include American political culture, education policy, and public corruption.
 Outside the classroom, he has worked for a variety of institutions including the Center for American Progress, the Schenectady Metroplex Development Authority, and XL Catlin.
 He earned a B.A. in Political Science and a B.A. in Economics, summa cum laude, from Union College.

 Cadence Willse is a fifth year Ph.D. candidate in American Politics.
 She received her B.A. in History and Political Science from St. Mary ’s College of Maryland, and her M.A. in Urban Education Policy from Brown University.
 Prior to attending Brown, Cadence worked at Summer Search Boston, a leadership development program for low-income students in the Boston Public Schools.
 Cadence’s research interests are urban politics, community development, and education policy.